metov/pystandups/readme.md

 ## Usage
 * `standup today` - prepare standup at the beginning of the day.
 PyStandups will try to intelligently fill in as much information as possible, and you will have the opportunity to edit it in your editor.
 * `standup later` - take quick notes for future standups. `standup today` automatically fills in the data from `standup later`.
 For more sophisticated management of planned tasks, you should use an external tool like Jira.
-* `standup get today` and `standup get yesterday` - print the relevant standup to standard out.
+* `standup get today` and `standup get last` - print the relevant standup to standard out.
 These are mainly intended for use in scripts.

 ### Old Standups
 PyStandups does not support working with standups older than today or other complex tasks.
 You can use an external tool like `jq` to work with the JSON file directly.